9 Essential DevOps Tools for 2021

 Overview: As DevOps teams release new software and applications into public cloud environments, there’s a growing need to maintain visibility and control of the applications, services, and other infrastructure powering the user experience.
 Software developers can achieve that visibility with ChaosSearch, a log analytics platform that makes it easy for DevOps teams to aggregate, index, and query log files directly in Amazon S3 buckets.
 With ChaosSearch, DevOps teams can turn Amazon S3 into a single source of truth for application monitoring and log analysis in the cloud.

-Alternatives: ELK stack, AWS Elasticsearch, Sumo Logic, Splunk, Logz.io
+Alternatives: ELK stack, Amazon OpenSearch, Sumo Logic, Splunk, Logz.io

 Competitive Advantage: ChaosSearch leverages a proprietary data indexing format that compresses log data, driving down the cost of log data retention and massive scale log analysis for DevOps teams.
 ChaosSearch also accelerates time-to-insights from log data by allowing teams to analyze directly in S3 with no ETL process and no data movement.